lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 Documentation for the LSST Science Pipelines, a software package which is available to all RSP users via the Notebook Aspect, can be found at `pipelines.lsst.io <https://pipelines.lsst.io>`_.

 A brief summary of how the LSST Science Pipelines were used to create the DP0.2 data products can be found in this :doc:`/data-products-dp0-2/data-processing`.

-To view a list of packages available to you in the Notebook Aspect of the RSP, type ``pip list`` in a terminal.